vshiv18/fpse-project/README.md

 === flags ===

   [--out-prefix string]      .
 Path to store parse results.
-  [-i string]                . path to file to index.
+  [-i string]                .
+Path to file to build index for.
-  [-p string]                . path to file for pattern.
+  [-p string]                .
+Pattern to search for.
   [-build-info]              . print info about this build and exit [-version]                 . print the version of this build and exit [-help], -?                . print this help text and exit